wp-plugins/wordpress-simple-survey/readme.txt

 9. Use the built-in WordPress editor to easily format or add photos to your questions

 == Changelog ==

+= 3.2.1 =
+* Added global options for handling email headers, explicitly send to wp_mail, set with callbacks, or set no email headers.

 = 3.1.0 =
 * Added ability to put custom field answers into the auto-response email via shortcodes.